-Water and Sewerage Reports & KPIs
+Water and Sewerage Reports and KPIs

 W&S reports and KPIs are documents that present information in an organized format for various stakeholders, especially in the form of an official document, after thorough investigation or consideration by an appointed person or body at the ULB.
+Fig 29.

-Fig. 29 Taxonomy of Reports & KPIs
+Fig. 29 Taxonomy of Reports and KPIs